rubygarage/circledge/intro_to_circleci.md

 | Use docker compose with volumes            | No      | Yes       |
 | Configurable resources (CPU/RAM)           | Yes     | No        |

 The docker key defines Docker as the underlying technology to run your jobs using Docker Containers.

+Containers are an instance of the Docker Image you specify.
+The first image listed in your configuration is the primary container image in which all steps run.
+All other containers run in a common network and every exposed port will be available on localhost from a primary container.

 ### Pre-Built CircleCI Docker Images